Apple scruffs: Incidents

 The Apple scruffs were a regular presence outside the London studios where Harrison recorded All Things Must Pass in 1970.
 According to Bedford's published account, he went home with her one night and confided that his marriage to Pattie Boyd was in trouble.
-On another occasion, he invited the scruffs into Abbey Road to hear his newly recorded tribute song "Apple Scruffs".
+On another occasion, he invited the scruffs into EMI to hear his newly recorded tribute song "Apple Scruffs".
 Pritchard recalled that it was at 6 am, after the sort of particularly cold night that used to make them "curse the Beatles sometimes under our breath"; Stevens, Bedford, Lucy and a girl named Cathy were the others present when Evans delivered the invitation.
 She said that after hearing the track, "We all just looked at each other, it was unbelievable.
 We were so moved we went home in a daze ..."

 Some of the scruffs described American producer Phil Spector as a favourite, saying that he understood why they waited on the steps at Apple and even joined them there for breakfast one morning.
-They also recalled an incident during a session at Abbey Road when Harrison appeared cradling an overwrought Spector and helped him into a waiting car.
+They also recalled an incident during a session at EMI when Harrison appeared cradling an overwrought Spector and helped him into a waiting car.
 When the scruffs asked if Spector was okay, Harrison described him as "[a] great producer and a really beautiful person but very self-destructive".
 After the release of All Things Must Pass in November 1970, according to Pritchard, Spector wrote a letter to the scruffs, c/o "The Steps" at 3 Savile Row, and he continued to send them cards.

 The scruffs assembled at Apple on 12 March 1971, the day that the High Court of Justice ruled in McCartney's favour to dissolve the Beatles as a legal partnership.
 Pritchard recalled that Lennon's white Rolls-Royce arrived and he, Harrison and Starr tumbled out laughing uncontrollably, with "tears streaming down their faces".
 She and the other scruffs "wondered what they were on".
 According to another account, which Beatles historian Keith Badman attributes to the Apple scruffs, the three former bandmates first drove to McCartney's house, where Lennon climbed the wall and threw two bricks through the windows.